brooth/jeta-site/mysite/home/markdown/config.md

     # (`false` by default)
     utd.enable=true

-    # Delete metacode if its master does not exist anymore
+    # Delete metacode if its master does not exists anymore
     # (`true` by default if `utd` feature is enabled)
     utd.cleanup=true